By: Julius Kiwanuka

 The start-up operates in Uganda, Kenya, Nigeria and Cote d’Ivoire with a network of Fulfillment centres across all these countries.

-Through strategic partnerships with different partners Sendy is enabling businesses to enjoy full scale logistics and fulfilment support.
+Through strategic partnerships with different Truck Factoring Services providers, Sendy seems to be enabling businesses to enjoy full-scale logistics and fulfillment support.

 They recently partnered with MOL Logistics, MOL provides integrated logistics and supply chain solutions for businesses across the world.